-- Built-in motor terminal open detection function, overcurrent detection function, overheat detection function (output current OFF). - FAULT1 signal (active low) is output when any of motor terminal open, overcurrent or overheat is detected.
-The FAULT2 signal is used to output the result of activation of protection circuit detection at 3 levels. - Built-in power on reset function. - A micro-step sine wave-driven driver can be activated merely by inputting an external clock. - External pins can be used to select 2, 1-2 (including pseudo-micro), W1-2, 2 W1-2, or 4W1-2 excitation. - The switch timing of the 4-phase distributor can be switched by setting an external pin (MODE3) to detect either the rise and fall, or rise only, of CLOCK input. - Phase is maintained even when the excitation mode is switched.
-Rotational direction switching function. - Supports schmitt input for 2.5V high level input. - Incorporating a current detection resistor (0.152 $\Omega$ : resistor tolerance $\pm 2\%$ ), motor current can be set using two external resistors. - The ENABLE pin can be used to cut output current while maintaining the excitation mode. - With a wide current setting range, power consumption can be reduced during standby. - No motor sound is generated during hold mode due to external excitation current control. - PWM operation is separately excited system.
-As for PWM phase the constant current control which shifts the phase of Ach Bch. - Supports compatible pins with STK672-440BN/-442BN-E.
+- Built-in motor terminal open detection function(output current OFF).
+There is a terminal to coordinate motor terminal open detection current. - Built-in overcurrent detection function, overheat detection function (output current OFF). - FAULT1 signal (active low) is output when any of motor terminal open, overcurrent or overheat is detected.
+The FAULT2 signal is used to output the result of activation of protection circuit detection at 3 levels. - Built-in power on reset function. - The motor speed is controlled by the frequency of an external clock signal. - 2 phase or 1-2 phase excitation switching function. - Using either or both edges of the clock signal switching function. - •Phase is maintained even when the excitation mode is switched. - Rotational direction switching function. - Supports schmitt input for 2.5V high level input. - Incorporating a current detection resistor (0.141 $\Omega$ : resistor tolerance $\pm 2\%$ ), motor current can be set using two external resistors. - The ENABLE pin can be used to cut output current while maintaining the excitation mode. - With a wide current setting range, power consumption can be reduced during standby. - No motor sound is generated during hold mode due to external excitation current control. - Supports compatible pins with STK672-640CN-E.